dencangan/flask-mongo-authentication/README.md

 > - get_id(): a method that returns a unique identifier for the user as a string.

 ### User object
-These are defined as static methods in the User object.
+These are defined as static methods in the object.
 Our database collection name is called "user_details".
 ```python
 class User:
     """User object that can be manipulated with mongo."""